Wade Nichols, Audio Engineer & Teacher

 Meeting His Mentors

-He has also driven to Sweetwater in Fort Wayne, Indiana, to learn numerous times from their recording, mixing, mastering, or financial studio operations master classes.
-Wade took two multiple master mixing classes at Sweetwater Studios with the one and only Chris Lord-Alge.
-CLA has won five Grammys and a TEC award.
+He has also driven to Sweetwater in Fort Wayne, Indiana, to learn numerous times from their recording, mixing, mastering, or financial studio operations master classes from Mark Hornsby.
+Wade took multiple master mixing classes at Sweetwater Studios with the one and only Chris Lord-Alge.
+CLA has won multiple Grammys.
 Wade also took a master recording class with Ed Cherney provided by Sweetwater Studios.
 Ed has won several Grammy, TEC, and Emmy awards.
 The extensive list of mentors has imparted years of recording and engineering wisdom.
 Therefore, Wade has built up much knowledge for his clients.
 In other words, they benefit from the sound of their recordings.
 Another massive guiding force on his path was Derek Senestraro.
 He started as Wade's sales engineer.
 Over the years, they have become good friends.
-When Derek stepped down from Sweetwater, a void was created.
-They continue that friendship today.

-Wade is accepting interns from multiple schools, colleges, and universities.
-He has had interns from Berklee College Of Music, Chillicothe Recording, Tiffin, Cuyahoga Community College, and Youngstown State University.
-Tiffin University has now accredited Wade.
-He will mentor students for their internships to become recording engineers.
-He is also earning that same accreditation from Tri-C. Wade is going to do seminars for the students within the RAT program.
-He is now starting to become the mentor of young engineers like his mentors have been to him.
-Since the construction of the Dolby Atmos studio, Tri-C will have him conduct masterclasses for their students and mentorship program.
+Wade is not just a recording engineer but also a mentor.
+His extensive journey in the music industry, marked by unique opportunities and invaluable experiences, has shaped him into the professional he is today.
+He accepts interns from multiple schools, colleges, and universities, sharing his knowledge and experience with the next generation of recording engineers.
+Wade has had interns from prestigious institutions such as Berklee College Of Music, Ohio University, and Youngstown State University.
+Tiffin University has now accredited Wade, and he will mentor students for their internships to become recording engineers.
+He is also earning that same accreditation from Tri-C. Wade will give seminars to the students in the RAT program, inspiring the next generation of recording engineers.
+Since the construction of the Dolby Atmos studio, Tri-C will have him conduct masterclasses for their students and mentorship program, further solidifying his role as a mentor in the industry.